Mariners head into rare off day lamenting a loss thanks to bullpen collapse

 And on the 21st day, they rested.

-After 20 games in 20 days to start the 2020 season, the Mariners will get a much-needed break on Thursday in scenic Houston where they will be remanded to the team hotel and encouraged not to leave that “bubble.”
+After 20 games in 20 days to start the 2020 season, the Mariners will get a much-needed break on Thursday in scenic Houston where they will be remanded to the team hotel and encouraged not to leave that “bubble” for any reason.

+“A whole lot of Call of Duty will be played,” said shortstop J.P.
+Crawford.

 But a day stuck inside a high-level hotel will be welcomed for one of the last teams in MLB to get an off day.
 Of course, teams like the Cardinals and Marlins, as well as the teams recently scheduled to play them, have had a few more off days — though not planned — than everyone else.